dizhang168/reading-flow/reading-flow-vs-tabindex.md

 to

-A **reading-flow focus navigation scope** is a [tabindex-ordered focus navigation scope](https://html.spec.whatwg.org/multipage/interaction.html#tabindex-ordered-focus-navigation-scope) where the scope owner is a reading flow container or a reading flow display: contents container.
+A **reading-flow focus navigation scope** is a [focus navigation scope](https://html.spec.whatwg.org/multipage/interaction.html#focus-navigation-scope) where the scope owner is a **reading flow container** or a `display: contents` element whose box tree parent is a **reading flow container**.

-_ETC...
-TO BE EXPANDED directly in the HTML spec PR._
+### Changes to reading flow sequential navigation search algorithm

+Add after existing step 1:

+2. For each _reading flow item_ in _reading flow items_, if its tabindex value is greater than zero, set its value to 0.

-## Alternate proposals
+## Alternate proposals and why they might not work

 Here are some other options, which we have eliminated (for now).